ilyasergey/YSC2229/_sources/week-11-graphs.rst.txt

 Rendering Graphs via GraphViz
 -----------------------------

-The simples way to visualise graphs in a nice form is to use a third-party tool `GraphViz <https://www.graphviz.org/>`_.
+The simplest way to visualise graphs in a nice form is to use a third-party tool `GraphViz <https://www.graphviz.org/>`_.
 As input, GraphViz accepts a text file in a special format, which it can then convert to an image of a graph, taking care of positioning the nodes and rendering the edges between them.
 Some examples ony using GraphViz can be found by `this link <https://graphs.grevian.org/example>`_.

 The following functions transform a graph, represented by adjacency lists to a GraphViz-formatted string and write it to the file::